kubernetes/community/sig-security/security-audit-2021/RFP.md

 ### What is the intellectual property ownership of the report and all work product?

-The report must be licensed under CC BY 4.0 based on the charter. (https://github.com/cncf/foundation/blob/master/charter.md#11-ip-policy - see (f))
+The report must be licensed under the Creative Commons Attribution 4.0 International Public License (CC BY 4.0) based on [section 11.(f) of the Cloud Native Computing Foundation (CNCF) Charter](https://github.com/cncf/foundation/blob/master/charter.md#11-ip-policy).
 Separately, any code used needs to be under Apache 2.0, see https://github.com/cncf/foundation/blob/master/charter.md#11-ip-policy - sections (e) and (d).

 ### Must I use the report format from the previous audit?
 Can the SIG provide a report format template I can use?